-The Integrated Plan for the Review of the Primary National Ambient Air Quality Standard for Nitrogen Dioxide (U.S. Environmental Protection Agency, 2007) identifies a set of key policy-relevant questions.
-These questions frame this review of the scientific evidence that provides the scientific basis for a decision on whether the current primary NAAQS for NO2 (0.053 ppm, annual average) should be retained or revised.
-The questions are:
+The Integrated Plan for the Review of the Primary National Ambient Air Quality Standard for Nitrogen Dioxide (U.S. Environmental Protection Agency, 2007) identifies key policy-relevant questions which provide a framework for review of the scientific evidence.
+These questions are: